 Details may be subject to change.
 For directions and maps see below.

 Please note: The Edith Cavell Building (ECB) is not on the main University campus but is located near the Norfolk and Norwich University Hospital.
 For SatNav purposes use postcode NR4 7UL.
-On arrival please report to the main reception and they can advise on available parking facilities.
+On arrival please report to the main reception who will advise on available parking facilities.

 The Queen's Building is located on the main University Campus, postcode NR4 7TJ.
 Please allow plenty of time to find a parking space as the main campus car parks are usually very busy and parking can be limited.
 The ticket machines in the main car park accept notes and coins.
 Other car parks accept coins only.